gerwitz/hgc-v12/src/site/writing/2003/2003-10-24-welcome-to-the-light.md

 ---
-title: Welcome to the light-
+title: Welcome to the light
 categories:
-- uncategorized
+- work
 content-tags:
-- tagless
+- apple
 ---

 [Mike][1], [Charlie][2], [Chad][3], [James][4], [Paul][5], [Mitch][6], [Simon][7], [Anthony][8], and [Dann][9] have switched.
 Resistance is futile.